jphaugla/redisearchStock/README.md

 These instructions are based on [Install RedisInsights on k8s](https://docs.redis.com/latest/ri/installing/install-k8s/) &nbsp;
 The above instructions have two options for installing redisinights, this uses the second option to install[ without a service](https://docs.redis.com/latest/ri/installing/install-k8s/#create-the-redisinsight-deployment-without-a-service) (avoids creating a load balancer)
-* copy the yml file above into a file named *redisinsight.yml*
+* copy the yml file above into a file named *redisinsight.yml* (this file is already in the k8s directory)
 * create redisinsights
 ```bash
 kubectl apply -f redisinsight.yaml